itstorque/itstorque.github.io/_blog_posts/2025_02_05_voronoi_perimeters/index.md

 One generic place to see Voronoi cells is when performing a classification using k-means clustering.
 The video addresses the problem of calculating the average perimeter of Voronoi cells for a random choice of $p$ points sampled uniformly at random over $S$ with dimension 2.
-The video shows a strong evidence to believe the averaging perimeter follows the expression:
+The video shows strong evidence to believe the average perimeter follows the expression:

 $$E[P_2] = \dfrac{4}{\sqrt{p}}$$